aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 def buffer(size: Int, overflowStrategy: OverflowStrategy): Repr[Out]
 ```

 This method accepts the maximum number of elements that should be buffered, and an *OverflowStrategy*.
-There is a few overflow strategies provided by Akka Streams, to read more about them check the [official documentation](https://doc.akka.io/docs/akka/current/stream/operators/Source-or-Flow/buffer.html).
+There are a few overflow strategies provided by Akka Streams, to read more about them check the [official documentation](https://doc.akka.io/docs/akka/current/stream/operators/Source-or-Flow/buffer.html).

 ## Refactoring

 So far, a lot of Akka Streams capabilities are exposed.
-In this chapter the initial example will be refactored following some of the best practices.
+In this chapter, the initial example will be refactored following some of the best practices.

 ```scala
 object Application extends App with LazyLogging {